sieteunoseis/betterbat-public-release/README.md

 ### Combine Import Files

-Better BAT allows you to 'merge' similar import files into a single CSV file.
+Better BAT allows you to _merge_ similar import files into a single CSV file.
 For example since a phone and a device profile import file share a lot of the same fields you can combine them.

 <p align="center">
 <img src="https://github.com/sieteunoseis/betterbat-public-releases/blob/master/images/combine-csv1.png" alt="Better BAT screenshot">